 Usually, the installation adjusts the labels accordingly.
 Otherwise, an adjustment must be made manually.

 […]# /sbin/restorecon -R -vF /var/lib/libvirt

 If everything is correct, libvirtd must be activated and started.

 By default, libvirt creates a bridge with an interface virbr0, the IP 192.168.122.1 and the internal name default.
 In addition, a separate firewall zone libvirt is set up.
 Check if everything is running as expected.

 The internal network should be used for the internal, protected communication of the VMs with each other and with the host.
 For this purpose, it is advantageous to set up a DNS for the internal network so that the VMs can be addressed by their names.

 The first step is to decide about a domain name.
 A top-level ".local" is explicitly not recommended, nor taking one if the official top-level names.
 But for example, you can take the official domain name and replace the top-level domain with 'lan' or 'internal'.
-The example domain example.com then becomes example.lan.
+An official domain example.com would translate to an internal domain example.lan.
 We use that one throughout this tutorial.
-The host gets the name host.example.lan.
+The host gets the internal name host.example.lan.

 Modify libvirt default network